gcsescience.com 15 gcsescience.com

 The Relationship between Variables.

-The way in which the variables change is called
+The way that the variables change

-the relationship between the variables.
+is called the relationship between the variables.

-The relationship can be linear, directly proportional or non-linear.
+The relationship can be linear,

 Linear just means that the two variables give a straight line graph.